-Unless otherwise directed by the Board of Directors, one third of each RSU grant vests and becomes available for redemption on each of the first, second, and third anniversaries of the date of grant.
+Unless otherwise directed by the Board of Directors, one third of each RSU grant vests and is redeemed on each of the first, second, and third anniversaries of the date of grant.
 RSUs terminate and cease to be redeemable on December 31 of the third year following the year in which the grant of the RSU was made.